2.1 Separating fixable and less-fixable sources of conflict will reduce your distress

 2.10 Determining cost-per-use to make better purchase decisions

-3. You can also apply this tool when assessing profit center viability.
+3. You can also apply cost-per-use when assessing ways of making revenue.

 2.11 Focusing on both effectiveness and efficiency will help sharpen goals